USS America (CV-66): Post decommissioning service

-The wake left by America following her use as a live-fire target in 2005; the ship was used as a platform to test how the hull of large aircraft carriers would hold up against underwater attacks.
+The wake left by America following her use as a live-fire target in 2005.
+The ship was used as a platform to test how the hull of large aircraft carriers would hold up against underwater attacks.
 Following the tests, America was scuttled, serving as a further test of the sinking of a large aircraft carrier.

-Declassified image of USS America sinking by the bow after weeks of weapons tests.
+A declassified image of USS America sinking by the bow after weeks of weapons tests.

 America was planned to be sold for scrapping.
-However, she was chosen to be a live-fire test and evaluation platform in 2005, to aid the design of future aircraft carriers.
+In 2005, she was chosen to be a live-fire test and evaluation platform, to aid the design of future aircraft carriers.
 There was some objection to a ship being named America being deliberately sunk at sea, and a committee of her former crew members and other supporters attempted to save the ship for use as a museum ship.
 Their efforts were ultimately unsuccessful.
 In a letter to them, then-Vice Chief of Naval Operations Admiral John B. Nathman explained:

 America will make one final and vital contribution to our national defense, this time as a live-fire test and evaluation platform.
 Americas legacy will serve as a footprint in the design of future carriers – ships that will protect the sons, daughters, grandchildren and great-grandchildren of America veterans.
 We will conduct a variety of comprehensive tests above and below the waterline collecting data for use by naval architects and engineers in creating the nation's future carrier fleet.
 It is essential we make those ships as highly survivable as possible.
 When that mission is complete, the America will slip quietly beneath the sea.
 I know America has a very special place in your hearts, not only for the name, but also for your service aboard her.
 I ask that you understand why we selected this ship for this one last crucial mission and make note of the critical nature of her final service.